Backbase/golden-sample-app-ios/README.md

 pod repo-art add backbase-pods-design "https://repo.backbase.com/artifactory/api/pods/design-ios"
 ```

-## Usage and login
-Out-of-the-box, the Golden Sample App connects to the API Sandbox environment.
-To establish this connection, a Sandbox API key is required.
-Acquisition of this key is explained in the provided API Sandbox documentation.
-The key should be incorporated into the config.json file.
-Authenticating within the app can be achieved by leveraging the API Sandbox's [test accounts](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/retail-user-credentials/).

 ### Test plan
 The project includes a test plan; however, Xcodegen cannot automatically include it.
 To integrate the test plan, follow these steps: